 About Kathleen Zea

-I believed those who said I needed a career to fall back on when I failed as a writer.
+I believed those who said I needed a backup plan because I would fail as a writer.
 The good thing about spending decades trying to be happy doing just about anything else is that eventually writing became my backup plan.

 Entries by Kathleen Zea